KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 When looking for CFA detections, keep the following in mind:

-CFA has only two Action Types reported in DeviceEvents:
+CFA has only 2 `ActionType` possible values reported in `DeviceEvents`:

 - ControlledFolderAccessViolationAudited
 - ControlledFolderAccessViolationBlocked